cassiamartin/cloud_native_infrasec/README.md

 For ease of experience, many of the steps in this lab are written in general steps.
 This is intentional - we want you to learn the AWS interface, so we we will not specify each necessary click to accomplish a task.
 We've written more of a guide than a tutorial.
 Please don’t hesitate to ask questions.

 ## Enable granular logging to see everything in your AWS environment
+1. Looking at the granular control of system-to-system communication used to be difficult.
+Now, looking at your **EC2** Service **Security Groups** allows you to quickly see who can talk to whom.
+2. Picking a Security Group like the **Services Server Security Group** we can see the more traditional way of doing things.
 1. Go to the **CloudTrail** service in the console
 2. Click on Getting Started if you haven’t seen this before
 3. We want to **Create trail** in order to make sure we are capturing what exactly?